 If the variable type is a pointer to a (signed or unsigned) character and the initializator is a string, the address is stored in the access map and a zero address is stored in the block, it will later be properly looked up and set by the linker.

 Auto Initialization

-Auto initialization initializedinitializationquencement to the
+Auto initialization occurs when an auto or register variable becomes initialized.
+Since the initialization value can be non-constant, no memory block is created.
+Instead, a sequence of assignment instructions is added to the middle code.

 GenerateAutoInitializer.cs